I-Fardeen/Data-Science-Repo/Reading Material/README.md

 Welcome to the **Reading Material** repository! 📚 This repository is dedicated to providing a collection of useful cheat sheets and resources for various topics related to data science, machine learning, and programming.
 Whether you're a beginner or an experienced practitioner, these reading materials can serve as handy references and guides.

 # Table of Contents 🗒️
-Certainly!
-Here's the same table of contents presented in a tabular format, sorted alphabetically:

 | Title                                           | Description                                                    |
 |-------------------------------------------------|----------------------------------------------------------------|